evmcnb/quartz/content/Full/Essential hypertension.md

 ## Complications/red Flags

+Malignant hypertension (BP > 180/120) $\rightarrow$ same day specialist referral
-Malignant hypertension (systolic >180) - oral therapy unless encephalopathy or cardiac failure.
-Aim for controlled BP reduction over days not hours.
-Avoid sudden drops in BP as cerebral autoregulation is poor.
-Bed rest + [[Pearls/Atenolol|Atenolol]] or long-acting CCBs
+- oral therapy unless encephalopathy or cardiac failure.
+- Aim for controlled BP reduction over days not hours.
+- Avoid sudden drops in BP as cerebral autoregulation is poor.
+- Bed rest + [[Pearls/Atenolol|Atenolol]] or long-acting CCBs

 If encephalopathy monitor with arterial probe and look at guidance for IV medications needed.